 The next morning, we headed to the famous Papnash Temple for birding.
-A huge Ficus tree near the temple got us started with some birding right away.
-Common Mynas, Red-vented Bulbuls, Asian Koels, Common Tailorbirds and Coppersmith Barbets were all around.
-A Rufous Treepie was trying hard to compete with the racket of neighbouring Yellow-billed Babblers.
+A huge Ficus tree near the temple got us started with some birding right away: Common Mynas, Red-vented Bulbuls, Asian Koels, Common Tailorbirds and Coppersmith Barbets were all around.
+A Rufous Treepie was trying hard to compete with the racket of its neighbouring Yellow-billed Babblers.
 A flash of golden yellow-an Indian Golden Oriole-landed on a nearby tree.
-A resident Tickell’s Blue Flycatcher stared at me, head cocked, as if wondering what I was doing here.
+A resident Tickell’s Blue Flycatcher stared at me, head cocked, as if wondering what I was doing there.
 Was this really Bidar?

-Near the temple tank, a black and white bird walked around, wagging its tail all through – a migratory White Wagtail.
-We followed a small path that winded to the Papnash Lake.
-As we navigated the cows and their deep footprints in the wet mud, Ashy Prinias called from the tall reeds.
+Near the temple tank, a black and white bird walked around, wagging its tail all throughout – a migratory White Wagtail.
+We followed a small path that wound up to Papnash Lake.
+As we navigated the cows and their deep footprints in the wet mud, Ashy Prinias called from tall reeds.
 A Clamorous Reed Warbler joined them from the undergrowth.

 The characteristic whistle of a Crested Serpent Eagle made me look up.
 The sun was quite high already.
 With all this action happening, I didn’t realise that I’d spent a fair share of the morning around the forest and the lake.

-As we started back on our 3-hour drive back to Hyderabad, we did the final bird count. an incredible 96 species across diverse habitats!
+As we began our 3-hour drive back to Hyderabad, we did the final bird count – an incredible 96 species across diverse habitats!
 A near century!
 My first birding experience in Bidar was certainly a fulfilling one.